 - Brand partnership development

 We see sports marketing firms charge higher commissions than general agencies.
 Their rates typically range from 15-25% because they provide more comprehensive services.
+They also have deeper knowledge of sports industry standards.
+This includes understanding travel requirements for different sports and seasonal availability issues.

 Sports marketing firms maintain relationships with major brands and corporate sponsors.
 This gives their athletes access to higher-paying appearance opportunities at corporate events and brand activations.